-The mission of Krempels Center is to improve the quality of life of people living with brain injury through evidence-based programming, shared experiences, and support in a welcoming community.
+The mission of the David Krempels Brain Injury Center (KBIC) is to improve the quality of life of people living with brain injury through evidence-based programming, shared experiences, and support in a welcoming community.

 An acquired brain injury is damage to the brain that occurs after birth and is not related to a congenital or a degenerative disease.
 In other words, brain injuries that often occur unexpectedly and bring about dramatic, and often life-long, change and challenge to people living with them.
 Some of the more common causes of acquired brain injury include traumatic brain injury, stroke, anoxia and hypoxia (loss of oxygen), brain tumor, infections of the brain, and post-concussion syndrome